36 Meanings

 Floodgates open to the sound of the rainbow

-Breaking points on the verge of pointless
+Makin' points on the verge of pointless

-Fools anointed to the followers fanfare
+Fools anointed to the follower's fanfare

-Look for the common not superficial
+Look for the common, not superficial

-Code red cola war conformity crisis
+Code Red cola ?? crisis

 Perfunctory idols rewriting their bibles